mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 27, 2021

-**Today's JavaScript Progress**: Continued with asynchronous programming with JavaScript by practicing the following:
+**Today's JavaScript Progress**: Continued with asynchronous programming by practicing the following:

 1. Create a promise
 2. Reject a promise and handle errors
 3. Transition from callbacks to promises
 4. Handle multiple promises with Promise all
 5. Perform cleanup with finally
-6. Using fetch
+6. Use fetch

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-061)
 &nbsp;